 The new Crown Prince Mohammed Bin Salman appoints Ahmed as the Director of his newly inaugurated Misk Art Institute, providing an opportunity to realise a vision for a robust contemporary art programme in the Kingdom.
-The appointment foreshadows wide-ranging cultural reforms.
+The appointment is the first in a series of wide-ranging cultural reforms.

 In September, Ahmed's first solo exhibition with his new gallery opens.
-'Mitochondira: Powerhouses' runs at Galleria Continua, San Gimignano throughout the autumn, showcasing a survey of Ahmed's practice to date, alongside ambitious new works.
+Mitochondria: Powerhouses runs at Galleria Continua, San Gimignano, throughout the autumn, showcasing a survey of Ahmed's practice to date, alongside ambitious new works.

-In December, a major solo presentation of his work documenting the transformations reconfiguring Makkah opens in New York.
-The exhibition 'Ahmed Mater: Mecca Journeys', is extended and runs for six months at the Brooklyn Museum.
+In December, a major solo presentation of his work documenting the transformations reconfiguring Mecca opens in New York.
+The exhibition Ahmed Mater: Mecca Journeys, is extended and runs for six months at the Brooklyn Museum.